 Electrical fires

 Power outages happen from time to time in New York, but when they do, the wiring of a building may become over-stressed and start a fire.
 This can happen in buildings with faulty wiring, old equipment, or substandard construction.
-It can also cause injuries to those nearby as well as extensive damage to the structure of the building.
+It can also cause injuries to those nearby and extensive damage to the structure of the building.

 Faulty wiring

 If faulty wiring causes a fire, it can lead to serious injuries.
-These accidents may be caused by a lack of maintenance and inspection.
+A lack of maintenance and inspection may cause these accidents.

 Defective electronics

-Defective electronics being used in your area can cause electrical sparks that ignite something nearby.
+Defective electronics in your area can cause electrical sparks that ignite something nearby.
 This happens often around the holidays with trees and lights.

 Smoke detector issues

-When smoke detectors are not working properly, occupants may not be aware of a fire until it’s too late.
-By the time smoke fills the area, it is difficult for people to escape or put out the fire.
+When smoke detectors are not working properly, occupants may not know about a fire until too late.
+When smoke fills the area, it is difficult for people to escape or put out the fire.

 Blocked emergency exits

 Blocked emergency exits or faulty electrical doors can lead to many dangerous accidents.
-These may include fires, smoke inhalation injuries, and even structural collapse because of overcrowding.
+Because of overcrowding, these may include fires, smoke inhalation injuries, and even structural collapse.

 Insufficient fire extinguishers

-Not having enough fire extinguishers for a multi-family house or apartment can spell disaster for it’s occupants.
-It prevents people from extinguishing fires before they spread.
-These may include electrical fires, cooking fires, and even chemical fires.
+Not having enough fire extinguishers for a multi-family house or apartment can spell disaster for its occupants.
+It prevents people from extinguishing fires before they spread, including electrical fires, cooking fires, and even chemical fires.
 The range of extinguishers present should have the appropriate class rating for each type of fire.

 Apartment building fires

 Apartment building fires can affect many households at once.
 Often, these accidents result in serious injury, death, and extensive property damage.
-Many times, apartment buildings in New York have backlogged or poor maintenance, which is why it’s important to catalog all maintenance requests to the landlords.
-A pattern of negligence can be seen through ignored requests.
+Apartment buildings in New York often have backlogged or poor maintenance, so it’s important to catalog all maintenance requests to the landlords.
+Ignored requests can reveal a pattern of negligence.

 Landlord negligence